 9- Rural Driving

-Mountain driving: Mountain driving is common in Idaho, so drivers must understand their unique challenges.
+Mountain driving: Mountain driving is common in Idaho, so drivers must understand its unique challenges.
 The weight of your vehicle will work against you when going up and downhill.
 It is illegal to coast downhill in neutral as it may cause your vehicle to speed up and lose control.
 Shift to a lower gear if you are braking often when going downhill.

 Mountain weather can create hazardous driving conditions, including fog, snow and ice.
 Conditions can change quickly and shaded areas can remain slick when sunny areas are dry.